-Join an inspiring community of female professionals and talented, eager students for St. Margaret’s fifth annual Girls in STEAM Symposium held virtually on Tuesday, April 20, 6 – 7:30 p.m.
+SAVE THE DATE!
+Join an inspiring community of female professionals and talented, eager students for St. Margaret’s sixth annual Girls in STEAM Symposiumon Saturday, March 26, 8:30 a.m. to 1:00 p.m., in-person on the St. Margaret's campus.
 Girls in STEAM merges the possibilities of STEAM fields—science, technology, engineering, arts and math—with championing the power of girls and women.

 Celebrates the achievements and amplifies the voices of women in STEAM fields.